Datenschmutz/docs/docs/guides/linux-time-date.md

 # Time and Date under Linux

+This guide explains how to set Time and Date under Linux.

 ## Display Current Time and Date

 Enter the following command into the Linux command prompt to show basic Time and Date information.